UNISON RESEARCH MAX MINI Review – More Than Mini

 CONCLUSION

-The Unison Research Max Minis need just a few Watts to go massively loud.
-It usually takes a big floor stander to do this but this is a bookshelf loudspeaker Unison Research claim, albeit you’ll need a strong bookshelf!
+The Unison Research Max Mini needs just a few Watts to go loud.
+It usually takes a big floor stander to do this, but this is a bookshelf loudspeaker, according to Unison Research, albeit you’ll need a strong bookshelf!
 Fast and forward in sound quality, throwing vocalists out into the room and making orchestras loom large on a massive sound stage, they’re sonically impressive.

 UNISON RESEARCH MAX MINI Review